Notre-Solutions/Inship-Website/src/content/products/APC.md

         Users best option is to get their suppliers to send invoices direct to the email account.
 This removes the need to scan documents or forward emails.
-    - title: 'Automatic data capture '
+    - title: Automatic data capture
       description: >-
         After documents are sent into APC, we use 5 methods to read each documents and then our AI system extracts relevant data (this can be